 The people on your Mailchimp list are known as contacts.
 Each contact has one email address, which is organized based on how they interact with your marketing.

 In this article, you’ll learn more about the types of contacts in your list and where to view them.

 Sort Your Audience by Contact Type

 To view the different types of contacts in your list, you’ll use the Email Marketing Column.

 - Locate the Email Marketing column of the contact table.

 This column displays badges to indicate each contact's type.

 - Click the arrow to sort your list by contact type.

 About Contact Types

 There are four possible types of contacts in your list: subscribed, unsubscribed, cleaned, or non-subscribed.
 Contacts are categorized based on the type of email marketing or ads they’re eligible to receive.

 Certain contact types, like subscribers, are eligible to receive any kind of Mailchimp campaign.
 Other types, like unsubscribed contacts, have a few restrictions.

 Here are the different contact types in your list, with a summary of what they can receive from you.

 A subscribed contact, or subscriber, is someone who has opted in to receive your email marketing.
-Subscribers can be imported directly to your list, or they can join your list from one of your signup forms.
+Subscribers can be imported directly to your list, or they can join your list from one of your signup forms or a landing page.
 They’ll have a Subscribed badge in the Email Marketing column of your list.

 This type of contact is eligible to receive any type of Mailchimp campaign, including emails, ads, and postcards.

-An unsubscribed contact is someone who was previously opted in to receive your email marketing, but isn’t currently.
+An unsubscribed contact is someone who used to receive your email marketing but has opted out.
 They’ll have an Unsubscribed badge in the Email Marketing column of your list.